Frequently Asked Questions

 Without exams as a motivation to practice, now what?
 How can we motivate a student to practice?

 Home environment is very important.
 No matter how much fun something is, there comes a time when self-discipline is needed.
 It is really important for parents to encourage children to practice.
-If you have a child that is self-motivated, problem solved.
+If you have a child who is self-motivated, problem solved.
 But not all children are self-motivated all the time.
 In this case, perhaps things such as video games, or screen time, or whatever works, can be put on hold for the day until piano practice is completed.

 I will hold a small recital twice a year (in terms 2 and 4), and all students will be encouraged to participate.
 This will serve at least two purposes (probably more).
 Firstly, students will be given regular opportunity to play in public, and deal with nerves in a friendly environment.
 Secondly, regular short-term goals will be put in place and motivation to practice will be real.

 Home environment is very important.
 No matter how much fun something is, there comes a time when self-discipline is needed.
 It is really important for parents to encourage children to practice.
-If you have a child that is self-motivated, problem solved.
+If you have a child who is self-motivated, problem solved.
 But not all children are self-motivated all the time.
 In this case, perhaps things such as video games, or screen time, or whatever works, can be put on hold for the day until piano practice is completed.

 I will hold a small recital twice a year (in terms 2 and 4), and all students will be encouraged to participate.
 This will serve at least two purposes (probably more).
 Firstly, students will be given regular opportunity to play in public, and deal with nerves in a friendly environment.
 Secondly, regular short-term goals will be put in place and motivation to practice will be real.